jonzingale/jonzingale.github.io/colorSummaries/Haskell/README.md

 ```
 To run: pass the summarize.sh script two arguments.
 The first is the number of clusters.
-The second a relative path to a file to be summarized.
+The second a jpg file in the images sub-directory.
-(see images folder)

 ./summarize.sh 5 tetris.jpg